About Jesus Steve Sweetman

 Christ on earth.
 I don't

-believe he is using the term "body" as an analogy.
+believe he is using the term "Body of Christ" as an analogy.

 He is using the term as a real thing.

-the body are members who are joined to one another, and as a body is, one
+the body are members who are joined to one another, and as is my body, one

-member is not joined to all the body, but only to a few parts that it is
+It is only joined to a few parts that it is connected to.

 often understand being joined in a friendly relationship, for mutual